AAV-VirginiaTech/AAV_GCS/README.md

 #### Connecting to Interoperability (SITL)

-The following script can be used to connect to interop and begin streaming information to the server with a **simulated** UAV:
+The following script can be used to connect to Interop and begin streaming information to the server with a **simulated** UAV:
 ```
 sudo python Sim_Drone.py
 sudo python mavproxy.py --master=tcp:127.0.0.1:5760 --out=udp:127.0.0.1:14550 --out=udp:10.10.130.99:14551